UrbanInstitute/nccs/_datasets/census.md

 ## GEOGRAPHIC CROSSWALK FILES

-In order to make this possible we have created new data infrastructure including:

 Any census-designated geography is fundamentally comprised of a collection of either tracts or blocks.
+We have created a series of crosswalk files that enable interoperability of Census data at a variety of geographic scales.

-The crosswalk files contain geographic IDs that describe the nested hierarchy of 14 distinct geographic levels of aggregation in order for a study to select the most meaningful level of aggregation.
+Two crosswalk files contain geographic IDs that describe the nested hierarchy of 14 distinct geographic levels of aggregation in order for a study to select the most meaningful level of aggregation.
 Crosswalk tables organized into geographies **comprised of blocks** and **geographies comprised of tract** as the basic building blocks.

 <img src="https://raw.githubusercontent.com/UrbanInstitute/geocrosswalk/main/img/geo-unit-conversion.png" alt="Nested Geographic Units" width="500">